ziqi-zhang/TAOISM/README.md

-TAOISM is a <ins>T</ins>EE-b<ins>A</ins>sed c<ins>O</ins>nfident<ins>I</ins>al heterogeneou<ins>S</ins> deploy<ins>M</ins>ent framework for DNN Models.
+TAOISM is a <ins>T</ins>EE-b<ins>A</ins>sed c<ins>O</ins>nfident<ins>I</ins>al heterogeneou<ins>S</ins> fra<ins>M</ins>ework for DNN Models.
 TAOISM is light-weight, flexible and compatible to PyTorch models.
 TAOISM can put some privacy-related and critical layers of a DNN model into SGX enclaves, and the rest of the model is executed on GPU.
 TAOISM is designed to evaluate the inference speed of various TEE-Shielded DNN Partition (TSDP) strategies.